Walgreens The Thread

 • Wipe down your pets’ fur when they return from outdoors to prevent them from transferring grass pollen onto the surfaces in your home

-Establish a self-care routine for when you return indoors after spending time outside.
+6. Adopt an allergy care hygiene routine: Establish a self-care routine for when you return indoors after spending time outside.
 Showering or bathing can help remove pollen from your skin.
 If you don’t have time for a full shower or soak in the tub, wash your face and hands thoroughly and change your clothes.

 During allergy season, you can try rinsing your sinuses with saline solution, which is a combination of salt and distilled or sterile water.
 Doing so can help flush out allergens and thin mucus to alleviate nasal congestion.
 Saline nasal sprays can also help you breathe more easily throughout allergy season.

-When you experience isolated symptoms, symptom-specific, over-the-counter allergy medications can help.
+7. Use symptom-specific treatments: When you experience isolated symptoms, symptom-specific, over-the-counter allergy medications can help.

-Available in pill form, over-the-counter oral allergy medications can alleviate multiple symptoms of grass allergies.
+8. Try over-the-counter oral medicine: Available in pill form, over-the-counter oral antihistamine medications can alleviate multiple symptoms of grass allergies.
 There are two main kinds:

-• First generation: Diphenhydramine and other first-generation antihistamines work quickly and relieve symptoms for a short period, around four to six hours.
+• First generation: Diphenhydramine and other first-generation antihistamines work quickly and relieve symptoms for a short period, about four to six hours.
 They often cause drowsiness as a side effect, so it’s important to avoid driving while you’re taking them.

 • Second generation: Cetirizine, levocetirizine, fexofenadine, loratadine and other second-generation antihistamines take a little longer to work.
 However, they may alleviate symptoms for 12 to 24 hours and are less likely to cause drowsiness.

-If your grass allergies continue despite self-care and over-the-counter medications, other treatments, like prescription oral medications and nasal sprays, are available.
+9. Discuss allergy treatment with your healthcare provider: If your grass allergies continue despite self-care and over-the-counter medications, other treatments, like prescription oral medications and nasal sprays, are available.
 You might also benefit from immunotherapy, which helps your body build up a tolerance to allergens over time.
 Immunotherapy is an advanced prescribed treatment involving allergy shots or sublingual tablets.
 Start a conversation with your healthcare provider to explore these and other treatment options so you can enjoy warm weather outdoors without allergy symptoms getting in the way.

 Explore more